mcampos-quinn/mcampos-quinn.github.io/_posts/2020-09-15-preservation-petting-zoo/2020-09-15-preservation-petting-zoo.md

 The result was a couple hours of fun hanging out with nerds, hearing Morgan talk about his video preservation work, and looking at some awesome tapes.
 We had a table set up with a whole slew of equipment people could poke at: there was Morgan's analog video synth making wacky patterns, a stripped-down digitization setup running `vrecord` on an actual VHS tape, and a small tower of monitors playing back four generations of VHS signal loss.
 We also had a second projector running a loop of cool video art excerpts from BAMPFA's collection (selected by Annie Schweikert and Jon Shibata).
 Rad!

 Due to various mishaps and misplannings, I managed not to get a good audio recording of the event (including Morgan's spiels about PAP and video preservation in general), but we got a static camera shot of the whole thing, which should give a flavor of what went down.
 Props to Morgan also for the drone zone [tunes](https://glowingdagger.bandcamp.com/album/of-shores) in the video!
+It's also kind of wild to see people hanging out and chatting inside in the sweet innocent times pre-COVID.

 We're (or at least I am) hoping that we can do something similar next year, and maybe make it a tradition!
 At the very least I hope this is the beginning of more collabs between BAMPFA and BAVC.
 Thanks Morgan!